-Migration, Citizenship And The European Welfare State:
+Migration, Citizenship and the European Welfare State

-A European Dilemma
+A Twenty-First Century Dilemma

 - Lecturer Resources

 Very few of the existing sociological texts which compare different European societies on specific topics are accessible to a broad range of scholars and students.
 The European Societies series will help to fill this gap in the literature, and attempt to answer questions such as: Is there really such a thing as a 'European model' of society?
 Do the economic and political integration processes of the European Union also imply convergence in more general aspects of social life, such a family or religious behaviour?
 What do the societies of Western Europe have in common with those further to the East?

 This series will cover the main social institutions, although not every author will cover the full range of European countries.
 As well as surveying existing knowledge in a manner useful to students, each book will also seek to contribute to our growing knowledge of what remains in many respects a sociologically unknown continent.
 The series editor is Colin Crouch.